flux-framework/flux-docs/adminguide.rst

 Flux brokers may be started in any order, but they won't come online until their parent in the tree based overlay network is available.

+If Flux was not shut down properly, for example if the rank 0 broker crashed or was killed, then Flux starts in a safe mode with job submission and scheduling disabled.  :core:man1:`flux-uptime` shows the general state of Flux, and :core:man1:`flux-startlog` prints a record of Flux starts and stops, including any crashes.

 Stopping Flux
 =============